-3.16 P.M.
-I am creeping out of the ladies toilet with red puffy eyes and a handful of tissues.
+I am creeping out of the lady’s toilet at work with red puffy eyes and a handful of tissues.

-- Being thirty something with three kids, two ex partners, living in a shabby rented house and no sign of Prince Charming.
+▪ Being thirty something with three kids, two ex partners, living in a shabby rented house and there being no sign of Prince Charming.
 Statistically I am unlikely to find a man.

-3.18 P.M.
 Had to nip back into the toilet and go hide in a cubicle as the tears returned.
 I need to pull myself together.
-All this upset over a man, my life and my wobbly bits.
+All this upset over a man, my life and my wobbly bits is not good.

 I believed Dan when he said Clara was out of his life.
 I took his word and in my head planned out a wonderful future for us.
 We were going to spend our weekends wandering around our huge house, holding hands and gazing longingly at each other, whilst all our kids got along.

 This is the worst thing anyone can say to me when I am trying to stop being emotional.